-A project team for the Site has been created, based on qualifications and experience, with personnel suited for successful completion of the project.
+A project team for the site has been created based on qualifications and experience with personnel suited for successfully completing the project.

-The NYSDEC Case Manager will be designated by the NYSDEC.
-The Case Manager will be responsible for overseeing the successful completion of the project work and adherence to the work plan on behalf of NYSDEC.
+The NYSDEC designated Case Manager (to be determined) will be responsible for overseeing the successful completion of the project work and adherence to the work plan on behalf of NYSDEC.